Gear first, then the rest.

 For Voice eq work and editing, I use my MacBook Pro and Adobe Audition.
 I still use a PC for the business part of the business, but that’s just my age talking there, so no judging.

 I guess I could list a few of the accessories I use.
 I have a generic 4k DVC camera whenever I need 2nd angle video shots.
 I have fun using my DJI OM 5 Gimbel with my iPhone.
-In the Booth, I use Clicker (a $5.00 generic dog-training clicker I bought at a pet store!) to audibly mark places I know I need to edit, and a Stopwatch for tightly timed projects.
+In the Booth, I use a Clicker (a $5.00 generic dog-training clicker I bought at a pet store!) to audibly mark places I know I need to edit, and a Stopwatch for tightly timed projects.
 I also use a Phillips DVT-4110 VoiceTracer recorder with a Rode Lavalier-GO mic when my Man-on-the-streets kit isn’t practical.

 If you’re thinking about starting a Voice industry path of your own, go back to the beginning of this post and take note of the people and counsel that came *before* the equipment.
 I’m not saying to contact them personally; I’m saying to search your own network to see where YOU have an “Unfair Advantage,” and tap that!
 I’m not even mentioning all the online and live VO training that preceded what you’re looking at today, and I’m a living testimony to the axiom, “There are no shortcuts.”